kentdata/iOS-17-Jailbreak/README.md

 Zeon repo extractor is a jailbreak solution that is still being updated from iOS 14 to iOS 17.3.1.
 Using zeon, you can install collection of iOS 17.3 - iOS  17.3.1 jailbreak apps, tweaks, themes to customize your iOS 17.3 or iOS 17.3.1 running iDevices.

-<a href="https://xookz.com/zeon/">Zeon</a> uses a repo extracting method to install third party jailbreak apps, it is a very famous jailbreak solution among iOS 14 to iOS 17.3.1 users.
+Zeon uses a repo extracting method to install third party jailbreak apps, it is a very famous jailbreak solution among iOS 14 to iOS 17.3.1 users.
 You can download Zeon repo extractor jailbreak solution from Xookz app store. tap the following button to install it.

 ▶ [Install Zeon](https://xookz.com/github/install/zeon/)